learn-co-curriculum/cssi-5-python-your-language/README.md

     return 55 + a
 }
 ```
-+ Your major goal here is to be able to write and run this Cussy code:
++ Your major goal here is to be able to write and run this Pythonic code:

 ```python
 function factorial(val) {